-It shall be unlawful for any person to carry on any building, commercial painting of a structure (interior or exterior), commercial contracting or commercial lawn or garden maintenance, road or equipment maintenance, construction, excavation, trenching or the operation of construction or maintenance equipment or of trucks and vehicles in connection therewith ("work") between the hours of 8:00 p.m. and 7:00 a.m. daily or any time on Sundays or holidays, except by special written permission of the Borough Manager.
+It shall only be lawful for a person to carry on any building, commercial painting of a structure (interior or exterior), commercial contracting or commercial lawn or garden maintenance, road or equipment maintenance, construction, excavation, trenching or the operation of construction or maintenance equipment or of trucks and vehicles in connection therewith ("work") between the hours of 7:00 a.m. and 8:00 p.m., Monday through Thursday, and between the hours of 7:00 a.m. and 5:00 p.m., Friday and Saturday.
+It shall be unlawful to conduct work any time on Sundays or on a federally recognized holiday.
+Work may only be performed at other times by special written permission of the Borough Manager.
 Such permission shall be granted only if it is demonstrated that the work must proceed as a matter of emergency or that it can be carried on in such a manner or in such a place that the residents of the Borough will not be annoyed or disturbed by such work.
 The emergency repair of water lines, gas lines, sewer lines or other utilities shall not be subject to the foregoing restrictions.

 [Amended 12-16-1997 by Ord.
 No. 469]